This page has been automatically translated. Please refer to the page in French if needed.

 Publié le 16 juillet 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-The regulated electricity rate was to increase by 1% on the 1er August 2024, following an increase in the transmission tariff for that energy.
+The regulated electricity rate was to increase by about 1% on the 1er August 2024, following an increase in the transmission tariff for that energy.
 As this upgrade has not been validated by the Government, the price of electricity will not be raised in August.
 The evolution of the electricity transmission tariff is to be reviewed in the near future.

 The Commission for the Regulation of Energy (CRE), an independent administrative authority, proposes twice a year a review of the regulated electricity tariff (also known as EDF's "blue tariff"); this tariff concerns the majority of households.
 This revision proposed by the CRE must then be approved by ministerial decision.